roadtocode4u/spaceship/docs/javascript/22-json/22-json.md

 JSON stands for `JavaScript Object Notation`.

-In JSON keys must be represented as strings and Keys must be unique within an object.
-The values associated with the keys can be of various types, including numbers, strings, arrays, or objects.
+In JSON keys must be represented as `strings and Keys` must be `unique` within an object.
+The values associated with the keys can be of various types, `including numbers`, `strings`, `arrays` or `objects`.

 JSON is a text-based format that consists of `key-value` pairs enclosed in` curly braces {}`, where each key is a string and each value can be one of the following data types: